Farmer's threat prompts U.S. Agriculture Department to pull staff from crop tour

 “It’s clearly a stressful time right now.”

-Honig had been scheduled to attend the meeting in Coralville and speak at the tour’s final event in Rochester, Minnesota, on Thursday to answer questions about the government’s crop forecast, according to tour organizers.
+Honig had been scheduled to attend the meeting of around 600 people in Coralville and speak at the tour’s final event in Rochester, Minnesota, on Thursday to answer questions about the government’s crop forecast, according to tour organizers.

+Instead, Honig appeared in a video interview on Wednesday to defend the USDA’s work.
+He said that the agency’s forecast methodology included surveys of some 21,000 farmers, which “is what we hung our hats on.”

 Farmers at stops throughout the eastern and western legs of the normally tranquil crop tour have expressed frustration with USDA - though less so with President Donald Trump, who they largely voted for and continue to support.